ToniWonKanobi/theoveranalyzed.net/posts/2015/3/5/no-revamped-apple-music-service-at-march-event-launch-planned-for-wwdc-apple-tv-still-coming.md

 Tags: Apple
 Image: https://9to5mac.files.wordpress.com/2014/10/iphone-6-beats-music.png?w=2500&h=0

-This---ladies and gentlemen---is the classic example of a "[controlled leak][macobserver]."
+This---ladies and gentlemen---is the classic example of a "[controlled leak][1]."

-[macobserver]: http://www.macobserver.com/tmo/article/how_apple_does_controlled_leaks/ "Source for the 9to5Mac piece"
+[1]: http://www.macobserver.com/tmo/article/how_apple_does_controlled_leaks/ "Source for the 9to5Mac piece"